Recuva isn't available on Mac.

-The only thing worse than losing your files on Mac is to find out that there isn’t a Recuva for Mac.
+The only thing worse than losing your files on a Mac is to find out that there isn’t a Recuva for Mac.
 But don’t let that dampen your hope of recovering your files.
 In this guide, I’ll show other types of file recovery tools that work.

 What is Recuva?